From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: Conclusion

 \section{Conclusion}

-In this paper, we identified the echo chambers of the Twitter climate change conversation using \textit{unsupervised} methods.
-Acknowledging that typically in Twitter most retweets are given to just a handful of users \cite{glenski2018propagation}, and assuming that retweets are a good proxy for endorsement \cite{barbera2015birds, gaumont2018reconstruction, chen2021polarization}, we analyzed the temporal structure of the climate-related retweet networks and measured the ideological similarities between \textit{leading users}.
-We defined a leading user as that who is among the most retweeted users for several weeks throughout the conversation.
+In this paper, we identified echo chambers in X’s (formerly Twitter) climate change conversation using unsupervised second-neighbor-based methods.
+Given that retweets on X typically concentrate around a few key users \cite{glenski2018propagation} and can serve as a proxy for endorsement \cite{barbera2015birds, gaumont2018reconstruction, chen2021polarization}, we analyzed the temporal structure of climate-related retweet networks to assess ideological similarities between leading users.
+We defined a leading user as one who consistently ranks among the most retweeted over multiple weeks.

-We introduced the notion of a leading user's \textit{chamber}, which is the set of users retweeted by her audience.
-The chambers act as the many-to-many information sources associated with a leading user's audience \cite{liang2019did}, and we used them to measure the ideological similarities between every pair of leading users by computing their chamber overlap.
-We found that the chamber overlap distribution is clearly bimodal with a low-overlap peak and a significantly higher-overlap peak.
-Thus, we classified the leading users into two groups using an unsupervised spectral clustering algorithm \cite{mohar1997some} and recognized one group as the \textit{climate believers} and the other as the \textit{climate skeptics}, validating previous findings \cite{williams2015network, tyagi2020polarizing, chen2021polarization}.
+We introduced the concept of a leading user's \textit{chamber}, defined as the set of users retweeted by that user's audience.
+Chambers represent many-to-many information sources linked to a leading user's audience \cite{liang2019did}, allowing us to measure ideological similarities between leading users based on their chamber overlaps.
+This overlap distribution was clearly bimodal, with peaks near zero (indicating minimal connectivity between groups) and further from zero (indicating strong connectivity within groups).
+For less polarized discussions, we do not expect overlaps to be near zero, as shown when reshuffling edges using the configuration model.
+Using an unsupervised spectral clustering algorithm \cite{mohar1997some}, we classified leading users into two groups: \textit{climate believers} and \textit{climate skeptics}, in line with previous findings \cite{williams2015network, tyagi2020polarizing, chen2021polarization}.
+We have found validation of our method in climate-related data beyond 2019 \cite{bassolas2024cross}, where authors also find a clear bimodal distribution representing climate believers and skeptics.